-New Year, Better Us: 5 Relationship Resolutions for 2019
+New Year, Better Us: 5 Relationship Resolutions

 Every year, I sit down with pen in hand to jot down some thoughts on how to strengthen my marriage in the coming year.
 Call them relationship resolutions if you will and this year, I took my inspiration from an article I read about a married couple who have been wed for 75 years.
 Their marriage advice is easy to execute and if it works for them after 75 years, I figured it would build some powerful habits for my relationship and perhaps you will find some inspiration in these for yours as well.